wazedde/ucom/README.md

 The `build` command injects a [script](https://gist.github.com/jakkovanhunen/b56a70509616b6ff3492a17ae670a5e7) to handle platform builds.
 Use `--inject persistent` to retain this script after building.

-View the script with: `ucom template build-script`
+View the script with: `ucom add builder --display-content`

 ## Environment Variables